KETO LOW-CARB INDIAN FRY BREAD (HEART HEALTHY)

 This recipe makes four larger or eight smaller Bannock.
 The larger Bannock (4) are crunchy, flaky, and chewy.
 The thinner versions are more tender and ideal for sandwiches and Panini.

-This Keto Low-Carb Indian Fry Bread has a base combination of almond and coconut flour.
+This Keto Indian Fry Bread has a base combination of almond and coconut flour.
 Almond flour offers good nutrition.
 Almond flour is a popular alternative to traditional wheat flour for those who are gluten intolerant or following a low carb diet.
 It is made from ground almonds and has a nutty flavor that can enhance the taste of baked goods.
 In terms of nutritional value, almond flour is a good source of healthy fats, protein, and fiber.
-A quarter cup of almond flour contains about 14 grams of fat, 6 grams of protein, and 3 grams of fiber.
-It is also low in carbohydrates, with only 2 grams per quarter cup.
-Additionally, almond flour is rich in vitamin E, magnesium, and potassium, which are essential for maintaining good health.
-Overall, almond flour is a nutritious and delicious way to add variety to your baking recipes.

-*Wine Tips: To support your Keto diet or low-carb lifestyle, choose low-carb, low-sugar, and low-alcohol wines that are free of additives and artificial coloring.
-Include your wine carb macros as part of your meal.
-Remember, your liver will process alcohol before nutrients, pausing ketone creation and slowing the ketosis process.
-Your body will also metabolize alcohol as fuel before using food.
-This can slow fat burning and may cause your body to store carbs, fat, and protein as excess body fat.
-Alcohol consumption also stimulates the appetite.
-So, drink low-sugar, low-carb, and low alcohol wines in moderation.
+To support your Keto diet or low-carb lifestyle, opt for quality, non-alcoholic wines that are low-carb and low in sugar.
+Additionally, alcohol does not align with a keto diet or low-carb lifestyle.
+Moreover, your liver processes alcohol before nutrients, pausing ketone creation and slowing the ketosis process.
+Furthermore, your body will metabolize alcohol as fuel before utilizing food, which can decelerate fat burning and may lead to the storage of carbs, fat, and protein as excess body fat.
+Moreover, alcohol consumption stimulates the appetite, potentially causing overeating.

 WHAT OTHER KETO LOW-CARB HEALTHY HEART RECIPES CAN I ENJOY?

-Keto Low-Carb Curry Chicken Quarters (Heart Healthy)
+Curry Chicken Quarters (Heart Healthy)

-Keto Low-Carb Meat Lover’s Pizza (Heart Healthy)
+Meat Lover’s Pizza (Heart Healthy)

-Keto Low-Carb Salmon and Brussels Sprouts (Heart Healthy)
+Salmon and Brussels Sprouts (Heart Healthy)

-Keto Low-Carb Caribbean Chicken (Heart Healthy)
+Caribbean Chicken (Heart Healthy)

-Keto Low-Carb Tuna Avocado Blackberry Salad (Hearty Healthy)
+Tuna Avocado Blackberry Salad (Hearty Healthy)

-KETO LOW-CARB INDIAN FRY BREAD
+KETO INDIAN FRY BREAD

 - Total Time: 20